mayankdahotre/mayankdahotre/README.md

 Beyond my core research interests, I actively pursue side quests that keep me engaged and constantly learning.
 I’m diving into competitive programming, currently a Newbie on Codeforces with a 20-day streak and counting, sharpening my problem-solving skills.
 My enthusiasm for Deep Learning led me to complete Andrew Ng’s Deep Learning Specialization, and I’m now exploring Reinforcement Learning for robotic control.
 As a ROS & simulation geek, I’ve built custom URDF/XACRO files, simulated manipulators, and developed trajectory planners to bring robotic systems to life in virtual environments.
 I also thrive in tech and leadership roles, having helped bring Amalthea back offline, contributed to MetaIITGN, and led outreach initiatives, bridging the gap between academia and industry.

-Outside work, I find joy in reading blogs about DSA and Competiev Prgramming, experimenting with Computational Simulations and Numerical Methods, and hitting the gym to build an aesthetic physique!
+Outside work, I find joy in reading blogs about DSA and Competitive Prgramming, experimenting with Computational Simulations and Numerical Methods, and hitting the gym to build an aesthetic physique!